pfheatwole/thesis/scratch/foil_aerodynamics.rst

 BRAINDUMP
 =========

+* The canopy geometry can either be used directly or indirectly; direct methods, such as a *vortex lattice methods* or *computational fluid dynamics*, generate control points on or around the 3D geometry itself, whereas indirect methods, such as *lifting-line theory*, start by summarizing the geometry with 2D section coefficients.
+This project uses an :ref:`indirect method <foil_aerodynamics:Phillips' numerical lifting-line>` based on precomputed section coefficients.
+It assumes the canopy if a rigid structure, and does not model how its inertial properties change with control inputs.

 * I need to estimate the aerodynamics **under normal flying conditons**.
 It must handle turning (longitudinal-only models are out), relatively high angles of attack (small angle models are out, which includes most linearized